skynetapp/Sugar-Sample-Code/Job Creation.md

 #### Step 4:

-Set the path and name of log file.
+- Set the path and name of log file.
+- Here we are caching the wsdl url and saving it in temp folder so it will not be stored in that folder again and again.

   **_Code:_**